aspose-pdf-cloud/aspose-pdf-cloud-node.js/docs/PdfApi.md

 <a name="putPdfInStorageToLaTeX"></a>
 ## **putPdfInStorageToLaTeX**
-> putPdfInStorageToLaTeX(name, outPath, pagesCount, folder, storage)
+> putPdfInStorageToLaTeX(name, outPath, folder, storage)

 Converts PDF document (located on storage) to LaTeX format and uploads resulting file to storage